'I'm Not A Hero,' Says James Shaw Jr., Acclaimed As Hero Of Waffle House Attack

 "I'll say it again: I didn't really fight that man to save everybody else," Shaw said at Sunday's news conference.
 "I know that might not be a popular thing, but I'm really honest.
 I'm going to be honest to the core: I took the gun so I could get myself out."

-On the day after the shooting, Shaw went to church with his family — "He didn't skip church to be laid up," the Rev. Aaron Marble said, according to member station Nashville Public Radio.
+On the day after the shooting, Shaw went to church with his family.
+"He didn't skip church to be laid up," the Rev. Aaron Marble said, according to member station Nashville Public Radio.

 Shaw says members of his fraternity also visited him in a show of support.
 In the future, he said, he plans to seek professional help to talk about what happened, and reconcile it with his life.